MDSplus/Documentation/docs/reference/tdi-reference.md

 This can be a [Scalar](#scalar), [Array](#array), or [Signal](#signal), unless otherwise specified.

+### Character

+Refers to a single ASCII character (letter, symbol, etc.) or string of ASCII characters (text).

+This can also refer to an [Array](#array) of characters or strings, unless otherwise specified.

 ### Scalar

 Refers to a single value, which can be [Integer](#integer), [Floating Point](#floating-point), or [Complex Number](#complex-number), unless otherwise specified.